 When planting multiple plants in the landscape, keep them about eight feet apart.
 This offers enough space for the plants to reach their maximum spread of eight feet.

 You should also use caution when transplanting.
-The Agave attenuata doesn’t hold up well to sudden changes in lighting.
+The Foxtail Agave doesn’t hold up well to sudden changes in lighting.

 Transplanting plants from partial shade to full sun may burn the leaves.

 When placing it in a container or pot, the plant does not need a deep pot.
 The root structure doesn’t go very deep.
 While the plant still grows in deep soil, it’s simply a waste of soil.

 The soil should also be replaced every two years when the plant is planted in a container or pot.